 Pain felt in the hip and/or knees may originate in the joints themselves, but it may also be a result of an underlying condition in another part of the body.
 Your hip and knees are part of the same kinetic chain, meaning they make up a combination of weight-bearing joints that must function together in harmony in order for your body and posture to function properly.
 Therefore, a problem with your knee joint may transmit painful signals to your hips, and vice versa.
 If one part of the kinetic chain is out of balance, stress and deterioration may be placed on another.

-How will physical therapy relieve my hip and knee pain?
+How will physical therapy relieve my pain?

 Our physical therapy treatment plans developed at Eastside Sports Rehabilitation Clinic can help to greatly reduce your hip and knee pain.
 In many cases, our personalized treatment plans can even help relieve your pain completely, sparing you the need for potentially harmful pain-management medication or an invasive surgical correction.
 Our Bellevue, WA physical therapists will examine your hip and/or knee for signs of misalignment or structural damage, in addition to examining your gait, posture, stance, and range of motion.
 After your physical evaluation is complete, your physical therapist will prescribe you with a physical therapy plan, aimed at relieving any abnormal stresses and strains on your hips or knees, and working to normalizing your overall joint function.

 You will be given targeted exercises designed for relieving joint pain and stabilizing weak hip and/or knee tissues.
 The exercises may vary depending on your condition; for example, research has demonstrated that those suffering from kneecap pain tend to respond better to exercises that focus on strengthening both the hips and knees, rather than just focusing on the knees alone.